Bridging Evolutionary Algorithms and Reinforcement Learning: A Comprehensive Survey on Hybrid Algorithms: EA-assisted Optimization of RL

 \textbf{Others.} Some works use EAs or the principles of EAs to assist in other aspects of RL, which cannot be categorized into the three categories mentioned above.

-{Evo-Reward~\cite{Evo-Reward} constructs a population of reward functions and employs PushGP~\cite{PushGP}, a variant of GP, for population evolution to search for more efficient reward functions.
-Experimental results indicate that Evo-Reward can discover more efficient reward functions than the original reward function on the Hungry–Thirsty task.} Evo-Meta RL~\cite{EvoRL} uses EAs to search for the RL loss function capable of generalizing across diverse environments.
+Evo-Meta RL~\cite{EvoRL} uses EAs to search for the RL loss function capable of generalizing across diverse environments.
 Specifically, it transforms the computation process of the loss function into a computational graph and introduces mutations to the operation nodes within it.
 Evo-Meta RL operates in both inner and outer loops; the outer loop identifies the parent computational structures based on cumulative rewards to generate offspring, while the inner loop conducts gradient optimization based on the structures identified in the outer loop.
 Evo-Meta RL constructs DQNClipped and DQNReg based on the two discovered loss functions and demonstrates their superiority over DQN and DDQN on Atari and MiniGrid tasks.